SI Slovenia - Scenario Results and Monitoring Approaches

 Web application located at www.energetskaizkaznica.si\map shows the potential for renovation of thermal envelope’s components.
 The buildings where roof, façade and windows are potential for renovation are marked as red with radius 3.
 Buildings with 2 components for renovation have radius 2, and buildings with potential for renovation of 1 component – radius 1.
 Imaging reveals that the vast majority of the buildings have a big potential for renovation on thermal envelope.

-University of Belgrade - Faculty of Architecture
+Responsible for the content of this page: University of Belgrade - Faculty of Architecture (contact information) |